Labh Singh: Assassination of Inspector General Trilok Chand Katoch

+India's biggest bank robbery

-Labh Singh allegedly masterminded what was at that time the largest bank robbery in Indian history, netting almost 60 million (58 million rupees-US$4.5 million) from the Millar Ganj branch of the Punjab National Bank, Ludhiana; a part of this stolen money belonged to the Reserve Bank of India, India's central bank.
+In February 1987 Labh Singh allegedly masterminded what was at that time the largest bank robbery in Indian history, netting almost 60 million (58 million rupees About 1.023 billion rupees in 2023. – US $4.5 million About US $12.5 million in 2023) from the Millar Ganj branch of the Punjab National Bank, Ludhiana; a part of this stolen money belonged to the Reserve Bank of India, India's central bank.
 It was documented as the "Biggest Bank Robbery" under "Curiosities and wonders" in the Limca Book of Records.
 The loot enabled the Khalistan Commando Force to buy sophisticated weapons and AK-47 rifles.
 Sikh militants often used bank robberies to finance their campaign against the Indian government.